matplotlib/matplotlib/doc/devel/contributing.rst

 - It has less clearly defined tasks, which require some independent exploration, making suggestions, or follow-up discussions to clarify a good path to resolve the issue.
-- It involves python features such as decorators and context managers, which have subtleties due to our implementation decisions.
+- It involves Python features such as decorators and context managers, which have subtleties due to our implementation decisions.

 In general, the Matplotlib project does not assign issues.
 Issues are